8 Types of Financial Predators

 While the amount of responsibility and trust may vary, this type works for the subject and because of that, they have access to money, assets, customers, accounts, information, and more that can be stolen, manipulated or misused.
 If the company is successful, it makes it harder to identify when this is happening, but it’s still doable.
 Normally business owners become aware only when the business gets into trouble.

 One advantage that financial predators share is that their crimes do not leave a complaining witness.
 In other words, they didn’t assault or rape someone, they just quietly removed some assets whether by hand or pen.
 So their crimes often go unnoticed.
-The disadvantage they have is that their crimes almost always leave a paper trail, so it’s possible to figure out what they were doing.
+The disadvantage they have is that their crimes always leave an electronic or paper trail.